Music of the Democratic Republic of the Congo: Origins and early developments

 Ebonda Church of the Scheutist Fathers' mission in the 1920s in Bumba Territory, Mongala Province.

-Religious music embodies an intricate balance of the sacred and the profane, firmly anchored in the cultural, social, and spiritual identity of the country.
+Religious music is anchored in the cultural, social, and spiritual identity of the country.
 Historically confined to church settings, it gradually expanded into public life and became a significant force in shaping religious practice and popular culture.
 Its evolution mirrors the evolution of Congolese society, where spirituality permeates artistic expression and secular traditions borrow freely from the sacred.

-The earliest manifestations of Congolese religious music emerged in church choirs and brass bands associated with Catholic, Protestant, Kimbanguist, and Salvation Army congregations, which served as training grounds for successive generations of performers.
+The earliest forms of Congolese religious music developed through church choirs and brass bands associated with Catholic, Protestant, Kimbanguist, and Salvation Army congregations, which served as training grounds for successive generations of performers.
 In its initial phase, sacred music was predominantly restricted to liturgical contexts, with hymns of praise performed during worship services or within mourning households, where they conveyed solemnity and consolation.
 During the colonial period, significant institutional efforts shaped the early history of Congolese liturgical song.
 In the 1940s, Benedictine father Dom Anschaire Lamoral founded the choir Petits Chanteurs de la Croix de Cuivre (Little Singers of the Copper Cross) in Katanga, mentoring Joseph Kiwele, who composed the "Missa Katanga", notable for its integration of drums and traditional instruments into Catholic worship.
 Similarly, Father Joseph Malula (later elevated to Cardinal) championed the incorporation of local musical forms into Catholic liturgy, culminating in the creation of the Zairean Rite in 1973.
 This liturgical reform codified the integration of local rhythms and instruments into Roman Catholic rituals.

 Simon Kimbangu was a Congolese religious leader and prophet who founded the Kimbanguist Church, one of the most influential African-initiated churches.

-The Salvation Army likewise contributed significantly, particularly through its orchestra Les Vagabonds du Ciel and choir Les Amis du Ciel, which were instrumental in nurturing Christian musicians in Middle Congo.
+The Salvation Army likewise played an important role through groups such as the orchestra Les Vagabonds du Ciel and choir Les Amis du Ciel, which were instrumental in training Christian musicians in Middle Congo.
 Across the Congo River in Brazzaville, Father Charles Lacompte founded the Petits Chanteurs de la Croix d'Ébène (Little Singers of the Ebony Cross) in 1949, later renamed the Chorale des Piroguiers (Boatmen's Choir).
 This ensemble delivered a landmark performance of "La Messe des Piroguiers" by Eliane Barrat Peppert, broadcast live on Radio-Brazzaville, marking a pivotal moment when African percussive instruments, specifically the drum of the Banda boatmen of Ubangi-Shari (today's Central African Republic), were formally introduced into liturgical music.
 The performance took place during the consecration of the Basilica of Sainte-Anne by Bishop Paul Biéchy, attended by high-ranking ecclesiastical figures and colonial administrators.
 Additional choirs such as the Chœur Saint François d'Assise du Plateau in Brazzaville's Bacongo arrondissement emerged during the 1940s.